AbhiramKrishnaM/CLI-Assistant/README.md

 ### Model Configuration

-You can configure default models and API settings:
+You can configure Ollama settings:

 ```bash
 # Configure the default model